+The withering and oxidation process are the following steps.
 When the tea leaves are harvested, the leaves are set out to dry.
-The withering and oxidation process are the following steps.
 After drying is finished, they get rolled and fermented.
 Because of the fermentation, the teas get their aromas and flavors.
 Green tea has not undergone this process; the leaves are dried.
-The best quality green teas are infused with hot water, which has a certain temperature, so the flavor and nutrients are still kept.
+The best quality green teas are infused with hot water at a specific temperature, keeping the flavor and nutrients.
 Boiled water would destroy the taste and benefits.

 Oolong tea is another sort of tea that was first developed in the Fujian province in China.
-Only special leaves are chosen to be picked and left for the withering under the sun and warm winds.
+Unique leaves are chosen and left for the withering under the sun and warm winds.
 This withering process is fundamental to produce Oolong tea.

 White tea has been developed in the Fujian Province too.
-It has first been produced in a difficult manner taking delicate buds that have undergone fixation by panning over flames, which they also did to the green tea.
-It is mostly dried under the sun, so the tea stays natural in taste and not imparted by smoke and flames.
+It has first been produced in an inappropriate manner taking delicate buds that have undergone fixation by panning over flames, which they also did to the green tea.
+It is mainly dried under the sun, so the tea stays natural in taste and is not imparted by smoke and flames.
 White tea is also a high-quality tea in which they keep all nutrients through the drying process.
 So it is also a healthy tea.

 In the early 16th Century, they developed black tea from leaves’ over-oxidation while producing oolong, green, and white tea.
 The withered tea leaves were kneaded to macerate them.
 After this process, the leaves were left to dry in the sun.
 The following oxidation process was making black tea.
 That is the difference between the tea sorts.